 TL;DR: Best Places to Stay in Big Sky, Montana

-- Best Luxury Hotel in Big Sky: Montage Big Sky
+- Luxury Hotel in Big Sky: Montage Big Sky

-- Best Mid-Range Hotel in Big Sky: Rainbow Ranch Lodge
+- Mid-Range Hotel in Big Sky: Rainbow Ranch Lodge

-- Best Budget Hotel in Big Sky: The Whitewater Inn
+- Budget Hotel in Big Sky: The Whitewater Inn

-- Best Vacation Rental in Big Sky: This Amazing Mountain House on the Golf Course with Hot Tub
+- Vacation Rental Option in Big Sky: This Amazing Mountain House on the Golf Course with Hot Tub

-- Best Campsite in Big Sky: Red Cliff Campground
+- Camping Option in Big Sky: Red Cliff Campground

 - Best Resort in Big Sky: Big Sky Resort

-- Best Family-Friendly Hotel in Big Sky: The Wilson Hotel, Residence Inn by Marriott Big Sky
+- Family-Friendly Hotel in Big Sky: The Wilson Hotel, Residence Inn by Marriott Big Sky

-- Best Pet-Friendly Hotel in Big Sky: Huntley Lodge
+- Pet-Friendly Hotel in Big Sky: Huntley Lodge

 Best Areas to Stay in Big Sky

-- Best area for first-timers/tourists: The Meadow, near Big Sky Mountain Village
+- Area for first-timers/tourists: The Meadow, near Big Sky Mountain Village

-- Best area for budget travelers: The outskirts of town near The Canyon
+- Area for budget travelers: The outskirts of town near The Canyon

-- Best area for a romantic vacation: The Mountain Village
+- Area for a romantic vacation: The Mountain Village